KomradeSpectre/AetheriumMod/README.md

 ------------

 ## Special Thanks
+**ThinkInvis** - I learned a whole lot of things from their Classic Items mod and utilize their TILER2 API in this project.
 **Rob** - For varied questions relating to coding on ROR2.
 Also for helping solve some issues regarding ItemDisplay rendering.
 **OkIDidIt** - For providing a code snippet for ItemDisplays which let me learn how to have them show up in the first place.
 **BordListian** - Basically co-dev support in creating this.